 Understanding the causes of deforestation and degradation is an important early step in planning a REDD+ programme, and is the purpose of this study.
 REDD+ will require interventions to mitigate forest (and carbon) loss and reforestation in an attempt to increase carbon stored in forests.
 To accomplish this broad objective it is crucial to understand what is and has been causing deforestation and forest degradation, in order to implement actions that can mitigate effectively these losses and increase carbon stored.
 In the past few years, there have been several studies that have examined causes of forest loss and degradation in Bangladesh, for example: Rasul et al. 2004, Iftekar 2006, Ahmed et al. 2008, Alam et al. 2008, Islam and Sato 2012, Hossain et al. 2013, Miah et al. 2014, and several others.
 This study will take advantage of this past research but also conduct an extensive review process across the country to assess and identify the main drivers of forest change.

 This study on drivers of forest loss distinguishes between indirect (ultimate) drivers and direct (proximate) drivers.
 Indirect or underlying drivers are complex interactions of social, economic, political, cultural, demographic, and technological processes that result in the direct drivers causing deforestation or forest degradation.
 Indirect drivers act at multiple scales: international (markets, commodity prices), national (population growth, domestic markets, policies, governance), and local (poverty, livelihoods).
 Direct drivers of deforestation and forest degradation are the human activities and actions that directly affect forest cover and result in loss of carbon stocks.
 Global population growth and the consequent demand for increased forest and agricultural commodities are resulting in major land-use changes for the entire planet.
 For example, FAO (2009) predicts a 70% increase in the demand for food by 2050.
 Agriculture is estimated to be the main direct driver for approximately 80% of global deforestation and timber harvesting (often illegal) is a major driver of degradation, along with fuelwood collection, grazing by animals, and charcoal production (Kissinger et al. 2012).
 Pathways from indirect drivers to direct drivers are often unclear and usually differ between degradation and deforestation.
 Therefore, the aim of this study was to assess the indirect and direct drivers of both deforestation and degradation, specifically for Bangladesh.
-Further, because these often vary both by forest type and subnationally, the study design was extensive, covering the key forest areas and types across Bangladesh, during October to December 2016.
+Further, because these often vary both by forest type and sub-nationally, the study design was extensive, covering the key forest areas and types across Bangladesh, during October to December 2016.
 Drivers have undoubtedly changed over time, for example owing to past military conflicts, however, to implement a REDD+ program, we cannot change the past and later historical drivers, we need to focus on current issues and perhaps future possibilities.

 UNFCCC and the international REDD+ Program context